robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="Manufacturing glass bottles" src="/uploads/essays/on-newsletters/47-manufacture-bottles.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>The problem with RSS is that you need to know that RSS exists, how it works, which websites support it, etc. Like I said: an enormous faff.</p>
+      <p>The problem with <abbr title="Really Simple Syndication">RSS</abbr> is that you need to know that RSS exists, how it works, which websites support it, etc. Like I said: an enormous faff.</p>
     </div>
   </div>